 The common waterbucks occur all over the park area.
-Weighting up to 270kg these grazers can be easily recognized by the white ring around their tails.
-The density of reedbucks is especially high in Saadani National Park, although this medium-sized antelope (45kg) might be difficult to spot in tall grasses where they lie down for shelter.
+Weighting up to 270 kilograms and having a white ring around their tails.
+The density of reedbucks is especially high in Saadani National Park.
 Warthogs are also omnipresent and even come into Saadani village.
-The tallest animals in the world and the National symbol of Tanzania: giraffes are numerous in Saadani National Park .
-Their tongues have special callus plates which make them particularly well adapted to browse on spiny acacia trees Large herds of white-bearded wildebeests also graze in the short grass savannas.
+The tallest animals in the world and the National symbol of Tanzania is the Giraffe.
+Their tongues have special callus plates which enable them to eat from the spiny acacia trees.
+Large herds of white-bearded wildebeests also graze in the short grass savannas.
 They were released in the area in the 1970's.
-Other introduced species are plains zebra and Eland.
+Other introduced species are the plains zebra and Eland.

-From East to West, the open ocean with coral reefs changes to brackish water ecosystem characterized by mangrove forest, salt pans and bare saline areas.
+From East to West, the open ocean with coral reefs changes to a brackish water ecosystem characterized by mangrove forest, salt pans and bare saline areas.
 Further inland, the Wami River is the most important fresh water source beside numerous temporary rivers and dams.
-At low tide the sea retreats up to 100meters and form a convenient passage for local people and wild animals.
+At low tide the sea retreats up to 100 meters and forms a convenient passage for local people and wild animals.
 These beaches are the only places North of Dar-es-salaam where sea turtles still come to lay their eggs.
 The most common species is the Green Turtle, the largest of the hard-shelled sea turtles.
 Beside nest thieves on the beach, turtles are particularly threatened by commercial fisheries and water pollution.
 The marine extension of the park includes the Mafui sandbanks, whose colorful coral reefs are important breeding site for many fish species.

 Evergreen mangrove trees grow in the transactional zone, just above the mean sea water level.
 These salt tolerant tidal forests provide a resting and feeding place for many birds' species, bats, monkeys, hippos and reptiles.
 Numerous species of fish such as prawns also lay their eggs in these protected habitats.